zhangzhu-zz/zhangzhu-zz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 I am now a Ph.D.
-Candidate at <a href='https://en.bjtu.edu.cn/'>School of Civil Engineering</span>, <a href='https://en.bjtu.edu.cn/'>Beijing Jiaotong University</span>.
+Candidate at [School of Civil Engineering](https://en.bjtu.edu.cn/), [Beijing Jiaotong University][https://en.bjtu.edu.cn/].
 I am working under the mentorship of Prof. Eryu Zhu.
 My research interest includes Fracture Mechanics, Machine Learning, Structural Health Monitoring and Shocks & Struts. <strong><span id='total_cit'>Currently, I am deeply involved in specific projects related to Mesoscale Modelling of Concretes for my PhD research</span></strong>.
 If you are interested in my work, please feel free to drop me an email.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 New Journal Paper on '**Application and comparison of GRNN, BPNN and RBFNN in the prediction of suspender frequency and tension on arch bridge**' Accepted by **Journal of Civil Structural Health Monitoring**.